-There are numerous resources available to anyone who believes that he or she has been the victim of sexual harassment or sexual assault, or has witnessed sexual harassment or sexual assault.
-Below are the names and contact information for the University's Deputy Title IX Coordinators and lists of the advisors trained to deal with matters of alleged sexual harassment and sexual assault.
+There are numerous resources available on the Qatar campus to anyone who believes that he or she has been the victim of sexual harassment or sexual assault, or has witnessed sexual harassment or sexual assault.
+Below are the names and contact information of individuals who can provide guidance and support on alleged sexual harassment and sexual assault.
 These individuals can provide information about the processes under this policy for dealing with concerns and complaints, and information about other resources that may be available to victims of sexual harassment and/or sexual assault.
 If you believe that you have been the victim of sexual harassment and/or sexual assault or you are aware of such conduct, you are encouraged to make contact with any of the individuals identified below.
 They will make certain that your complaint is communicated to the appropriate resource for handling.